DIY

 architecture

-can own port 22.
-Cloudflare handles DNS as an A record on DNS-only mode since SSH cannot be proxied
+so the portfolio can own port 22.
+Cloudflare handles DNS as an A record on DNS-only mode pointing

 Source?
 The code is on my GitHub.